-22 Request for Proposals with Consecutive Negotiations
+21. Request for Proposals with Consecutive Negotiations

-- 22.1 A public officer may engage in procurement by means of request for proposals with consecutive negotiations where: (i) the public officer needs to consider the financial aspects of proposals separately; (ii) only after completion of examination and evaluation of the technical, quality and performance characteristics of the proposals; and (iii) he assesses that consecutive negotiations with contractors are needed in order to ensure that the financial terms and conditions of the procurement contract are acceptable to the public authority. - 22.2 Responses to a request for proposals may result in negotiations before contract award when the request for proposals states that negotiations may take place between public officers and the contractors. - When two or more responsive bids are received in response to a competitive bid solicitation and if no responsive bid represents fair value, public officers should examine the solicitation to determine possible causes.
-Subsequently, the public officers may consider negotiating with all responsive Bidders or cancelling and reissuing the bid solicitation. - 22.4 When negotiating with more than one Bidder care must be taken to ensure that all are treated fairly and impartially.
+- 21.1 A public authority may engage in procurement by means of request for proposals with consecutive negotiations where: (i) the public authority needs to consider the financial aspects of proposals separately; (ii) only after completion of examination and evaluation of the technical, quality and performance characteristics of the proposals; and (iii) it assesses that consecutive negotiations with contractors are needed in order to ensure that the financial terms and conditions of the procurement contract are acceptable to the public authority. - 21.2 Responses to a request for proposals may result in negotiations before contract award when the request for proposals states that negotiations may take place between the public authority and the contractors. - 21.3 When two or more responsive bids are received in response to a competitive bid solicitation and if no responsive bid represents fair value, the public authority should examine the solicitation to determine possible causes.
+Subsequently, the public authority may consider negotiating with all responsive Bidders or cancelling and reissuing the bid solicitation.

+- 21.4 When negotiating with more than one Bidder care must be taken to ensure that all are treated fairly and impartially.
 The negotiations must not become an auction of the contract.
-The confidentiality of each Bidder's submission must be assured. - 22.5 Proposals whose technical, quality and performance characteristics meet or exceed the relevant minimum requirements must be considered to be responsive.
-The public officers must rank each responsive proposal in accordance with the criteria and procedure for evaluating proposals as set out in the request for proposals and must: - (a) Invite the contractor that has attained the best ranking, in accordance with those criteria and procedure, to negotiate the financial aspects of its proposal; and - (b) Inform other contractors that presented responsive proposals that their proposals may be considered for negotiation if negotiations with the contractor (or contractors) with a better ranking do not result in a procurement contract. - 22.6 If it becomes apparent to the public officers that negotiations with the contractor that has attained the best ranking will not result in a procurement contract, the public officers must inform that contractor that they are terminating the negotiations. - The public officers must then invite for negotiations the contractor that attained the second-best ranking.
-If the negotiations with that contractor do not result in a procurement contract, the public officers must invite the other contractors still participating in the procurement proceedings for negotiations on the basis of their ranking until they arrive at a procurement contract or reject all remaining proposals. - 22.8 During the course of the negotiations, public officers must not modify the subject matter of the procurement, which includes any qualification, examination or evaluation criterion, including any established minimum requirements; any element of the description of the subject matter of the procurement; or term or condition of the procurement contract other than financial aspects of proposals that are subject to the negotiations as specified in the request for proposals. - 22.9 Public officers may not reopen negotiations with any contractor with which they have terminated negotiations.
+The confidentiality of each Bidder's submission must be assured. - 21.5 Proposals whose technical, quality and performance characteristics meet or exceed the relevant minimum requirements must be considered to be responsive.
+The public authority must rank each responsive proposal in accordance with the criteria and procedure for evaluating proposals as set out in the request for proposals and must: - (a) Invite the contractor that has attained the best ranking, in accordance with those criteria and procedure, to negotiate the financial aspects of its proposal; and - (b) Inform other contractors that presented responsive proposals that their proposals may be considered for negotiation if negotiations with the contractor (or contractors) with a better ranking do not result in a procurement contract. - 21.6 If it becomes apparent to the public authority that negotiations with the contractor that has attained the best ranking will not result in a procurement contract, the public authority must inform that contractor that it is terminating the negotiations. - 21.7 The public authority must then invite for negotiations the contractor that attained the second-best ranking.
+If the negotiations with that contractor do not result in a procurement contract, the public authority must invite the other contractors still participating in the procurement proceedings for negotiations on the basis of their ranking until it arrives at a procurement contract or rejects all remaining proposals. - 21.8 During the course of the negotiations, the public authority must not modify the subject matter of the procurement, which includes any qualification, examination or evaluation criterion, including any established minimum requirements; any element of the description of the subject matter of the procurement; or term or condition of the procurement contract other than financial aspects of proposals that are subject to the negotiations as specified in the request for proposals. - 21.9 The public authority may not reopen negotiations with any contractor with which it has terminated negotiations.

-23 Competitive Negotiations (Direct Contracting)
+22. Competitive Negotiations (Direct Contracting)